alsyundawy/dns-blocklists/README.md

 ### :loudspeaker: **About** <a name="about"></a>

 <p align="center"><a href="https://github.com/hagezi/dns-blocklists/graphs/contributors"><img src="https://contrib.rocks/image?repo=hagezi/dns-blocklists&max=1" /></a></p>
-<p align="center"><i><b>"If the plan doesn‘t work, change the plan but never the goal."<br>There's no place like 127.0.0.1!</b></i></p>
+<p align="center"><i><b>"If the plan doesn't work, change the plan, not the goal."<br>There's no place like 127.0.0.1!</b></i></p>

-The blocklists are based on [various sources](sources.md) and my own denylists/extensions.
-They were designed to avoid false positive domains as much as possible without losing effectiveness and efficiency.
-Dead hosts are regularly removed from the lists to keep them as small as possible.
+These blocklists are built on [various sources](sources.md) plus my own denylists and extensions.
+The goal has always been to avoid false positives as much as possible without giving up effectiveness.
+Dead entries get pruned regularly to keep the lists lean.
-Made with :heartbeat: for a safer and cleaner internet.
+Built with :heartbeat: for a safer, cleaner internet.

-All lists were tested against 10000 websites from the Cisco Umbrella Top 1 million list.
-It was checked whether the pages load, the page content is displayed correctly, navigation links work, images load, videos start and much more.
+Every list gets tested against 10,000 websites from the Cisco Umbrella Top 1 million list.
+I check whether pages load properly, content displays correctly, navigation works, images load, videos play, and so on.

-No, they are not just block lists cobbled together from different sources.
-They have been optimized and extended to efficiently "clean the Internet" in all areas.
-See also: [Which sources are used for the lists and how are the lists compiled on the basis of these sources?](https://github.com/hagezi/dns-blocklists/wiki/FAQ#sources)
+So no, these aren't just random lists stitched together from other sources.
+They've been optimized and extended to genuinely clean up the internet across every category.
+Curious how?
+Check out: [Which sources are used and how are the lists compiled?](FAQ.md#sources)

-The results of a test against the 10000 [whotracks.me](https://whotracks.me/websites.html) pages.
-All pages were opened and fully loaded via batch in Edge with privacy features turned off.
-Cookies were all accepted.
+Here's how each version performed against the 10,000 [whotracks.me](https://whotracks.me/websites.html) pages.
+All pages were opened and fully loaded in batch via Edge with privacy features turned off, and cookies accepted.

 | **List**     | Total queries | Blocked queries | % blocked | % gap to light |
 |-------------:|--------------:|----------------:|----------:|---------------:|